 For 2019, the German Central Association of Opticians (Zentralverband der Augenoptiker, ZVA) estimated that the total number of glasses sold amounted to 12.97 million pairs.
 Total sales revenue rose by 3.8% to €6.50 billion.
 These figures include both online and offline sales.
 Customers no longer distinguish between online and offline, preferring a combination of personal service and digital technologies.
 More and more customers look for information on the internet, make appointments online and track their orders digitally.
 At the same time, people visit an optical store for the purchase of 98% of all glasses to have at least part of the purchase, such as the eye test and lens fitting, completed in the store.
 For 2019, the German Central Association of Opticians (ZVA) reported the share of pure online sales of prescription glasses, i.e. the sale of glasses with no contact to brick-and-mortar stores, to be 2%.
-The sales revenue from pure online sales accounted to less than 1 percent of sales for glasses.
+The ZVA also stated the sales revenue from pure online sales to stand at € 0.02 billion, which corresponds to around 0.4% of sales for glasses.
 The overall sales from pure online business including the sales of contact lenses and sunglasses corresponds to 4% of the optical industry's sales revenue.
 In the optical industry, the majority of e-commerce sales are generated with contact lenses and non-prescription sunglasses.
 There are no official figures for Austria or Switzerland.
 Fielmann estimates that units sold in Switzerland totalled around 1 million pairs of glasses, while the sales revenues stood at approximately €1.2 billion.
 There are 1,100 optical stores in Switzerland.
 In Austria, approx. 1,200 optical stores sold around 1.4 million pairs, generating sales revenues of €0.5 billion.
 (ZVA, Spectaris, SOV, WKO, Kurier, Reuters)